Skip to main content

 Figures are typical national ranges and vary widely by area and provider.
 Under the FTC Funeral Rule you're entitled to an itemized price list — always confirm prices directly.

-Choose wake
+Choose Wake

 "Wake" fits a longer, more social vigil, often with cultural or religious roots.

-Choose visitation
+Choose Visitation

 "Visitation" or "viewing" fits a set, more formal time to pay respects.